nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 681
 00:41:58,355 --> 00:42:01,868
-[SPEAKER_05]: The main priority, that's sort of what worked out.
+[SPEAKER_05]: The main priority, that's sort of what wer're working out.

 682
 00:42:02,236 --> 00:42:04,618